 Winter weather might look magical in movies, but it can be lot more dangerous in real life.
 Any time you have to drive in snowy or icy conditions you are at risk for being involved in a serious car accident.

 The steps you take after an accident occurring on black ice are important and may even have an impact on whether you are able to successfully pursue compensation for any injuries.
-If you have any questions or concerns about the following information, you may want to speak with a car accident attorney at Krzak Rundio Law Group.
+If you have any questions or concerns about the following information, you may want to speak with a car accident attorney at Krzak Rundio Gorman, Injury Attorneys.

 What Is Black Ice and How Does It Form?

 Black ice is a very thin layer of ice that forms over roads.
 The ice itself isn’t actually black, though.
 Since it is so thin and forms without bubbles it becomes transparent, effectively blending in with road surfaces which tend to be black.
 It can be very difficult for drivers to spot black ice from behind the wheel.

 There are a few ways in which black ice might form: